This post is also available in: Spanish

 What do children think about the way the World Bank Safeguards may impact their lives?

 Between August 14 and October 5 2013 the Bank Information Center held a series of seven children’s consultations in six countries on the World Bank safeguards.
-The countries in which consultations have been carried out include: Peru, Yemen, India, Cambodia and Uganda.
-The World Bank is currently reviewing its social and environmental policy standards, and is engaging in a consultative process to seek input from multiple stakeholders on potential changes to the safeguard policies.
+The countries in which consultations have been carried out included: Peru, Yemen, India, Cambodia and Uganda.
+The World Bank reviewed its social and environmental policy standards, and engaged in a consultative process to seek input from multiple stakeholders on potential changes to the safeguard policies.
 However, it has made no effort to seek out the voices of children in this process.
 Thus, BIC, in cooperation with children’s rights organizations around the world, initiated a consultation process to solicit input from children on the World Bank safeguards.
 In each consultation the children shared concerns about issues facing their communities and made recommendations for ways the World Bank could prevent projects from negatively impacting children.
 These included:

 - Conducting child impact assessments before beginning projects